mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 print(system.generator.label, analysis.method.constraint.capability.active)
 ```

 As demonstrated, the active power output of `Generator 2` is currently fixed at zero due to the earlier action of setting this generator out-of-service.
-Consequently, we can adjust these specific constraints using the [`updateGenerator!`](@ref updateGenerator!) function, for example:
+Let us adjust this specific constraint using the [`updateGenerator!`](@ref updateGenerator!) function:
 ```@example DCOptimalPowerFlow
 updateGenerator!(system, analysis; label = "Generator 2", status = 1, maxActive = 0.5)
 nothing # hide